usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 Learn about the form building code, or *schemaform*, and the library it's built on.
 For more information about the JSON Schema Standard, see [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).

-## JSON Schema
+### Understanding JSON schema

-The JSON Schema standard is used to describe the allowed shape of JSON objects.
+The JSON schema standard describes the allowed shape of JSON objects.
+You can nest schemas as far down as you'd like.
 Schemas have a type, which tells you what kind of data is allowed:

 ```
 {